 Ability to calculate figures and amounts such as discounts, interest, commissions, proportions, percentages, area, circumference and volume.
 Ability to apply concepts of basic algebra and geometry.

 Ability to apply common sense understanding to carry out instructions furnished in written, oral or diagram form.
 Ability to deal with problems involving several concrete variables in standardized situations.

 CERTIFICATES, LICENSES, REGISTRATIONS:

 Must have a current, valid Washington State Driver’s License.
-The successful applicant must pass a criminal history background check and must not have been convicted of a felony within the past five years.
-Must be insured by the Tribe’s insurance carrier.
+The successful applicant must pass a criminal history background check and must not have been convicted of a felony within the past two years.
+Must be insurable by the Tribe’s insurance carrier.
 Must complete TB test, CPR and HIV/Aids training course.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

+Knowledge of industry recommended cleaning methods is desirable.
 The job requires the ability to work independently with limited supervision as well as part of a team.
 Regular and consistent attendance is a condition of employment.
 The employee must deal courteously with public, patients, and staff.
-Applicants should have three years of sustained recovery.
-TB test, HIV/AIDS training, CPR and First Aid course required.
+Applicants who have been a patient of the NWITC programs must have completed services for a minimum of six months and should have six months of sustained recovery.

 DRUG FREE WORKPLACE: